|Overview||Members||Projects||PhD Students||Meetings & Workshops|

 This multidisciplinary group consists of nationally and internationally recognised researchers who are expert in developing novel techniques, models and algorithms for all aspects of data mining.
 The research group is actively collaborating with professional practitioners from business organisations, academia, and regional and wider authorities.
 We conduct research that focus on a range of key themes including population health, big and complex data analysis, agricultural modelling, sustainable environment and farming, cyber security, social network data mining, and applied statistics and policy analysis for example.

 The data mining research group has a modern Data Analytics Lab with leading-edge equipment and data analysis tools.
 This lab has high performance Lambda Blade computing facilities, iPhone with 3D camera, Raspberry Pi 3, Plus 8 Touch 4, Drone, Arduino Uno R3, Empatica E4, small robots and conferencing facility.
-Further detailed information of our lab will be available HERE (soon).
+Further detailed information of our lab is available here.

 The primary objective of the research group is to coordinate activities and facilitate open scholarly research and learning opportunities so that together we can be insightful and inclusive, as well as achieve impactful and inspiring outcomes around our Charles Sturt ethos.
 Some specific objectives follow.